 - Presumed nefarious intent of the suspected conspirators

 - A belief that there’s still something going on persists even if specific ideas about the conspiracy turn out to be false

-- Self seen as persecuted victim
+- The self is seen as a persecuted victim

 - Any new contrary evidence that comes along is reframed so that it somehow supports the conspiracy theory